10 Holiday Shopping Debt Traps You Need to Avoid

 Write down gift ideas for each recipient so you have more direction when you go holiday shopping.
 When you find the right gift at the right price, purchase it, check that recipient off the list, and don’t buy anything else for them.
 If you spot another great gift, make a note to get it for their next birthday or holiday.

-3. Buy Treasures, not Trophies
+3. Buy Treasures, Not Trophies

 It’s better to get gifts a recipient will treasure, rather than “stuff” to fill the stocking.

-For larger groups and families, consider collaborating with others to pool resources and get a more expensive gift that will be cherished.
 Or try organizing a Secret Santa exchange where each person buys one gift for the person they were assigned.
 That way, instead of buying seven different small gifts, you'll have money to focus on getting a single perfect present.

-If you’re still paying down credit card debt, reconsider giving gifts at all.
+If you’re still paying down holiday credit card debt, reconsider giving gifts at all.
 The people in your life who truly care might not want you to sink deeper into debt just to buy them something.

 4. Shop Early in the Season